TIPS & FAQs

 2. DON’T ‘tear it off’ quickly, or pull it UP AWAY from the saddle.
 IF YOU DO this, you’ll likely damage the top ‘skin’ of the leather’s surface.
 RiderGrip is not be liable for repair.

 3. DON'T stick 2 grips together by their Sticky sides...they're hard to separate.
-Keep the plastic film backings.
+But, you can layer them if desired.